 First, you’ll start to see the leaves start to turn yellow.
 Eventually, this is going to cause them to start to wilt.

 If things keep going poorly, the leaves will just fall off entirely.
 You need to water these plants enough in order for them to live and thrive.

 Sometimes inconsistent watering isn’t the only thing to blame, though.
 You might be watering the plant fairly often, but the soil is getting too dry.

 You might have the hydrangeas planted in soil that has very poor moisture retention.
-In this case, it’s going to cause the leaves to yellow and eventually drop even when you’re trying to water the hydrangeas.
+In this case, it’s going to cause the leaves to yellow and eventually drop even when you’re trying to water them.